 This post will cover some tips to help new product managers start off on the right foot.
 From understanding the market to meeting your team to getting the big picture, these action items provide a nice framework to approach the product manager role, whether you're new to the company, the industry, or the profession itself.

 1. Understand the market, the customers, and the product

 One of the most important first steps for a new product manager is to understand the market.
 The best way to do so is to get as close to the customer as you can.
-Figure out how your company interacts with customers (listening labs, customer visits, formal/informal focus groups) and set a schedule right away to get involved.
-You want to understand the market and customer needs as quickly as you can because it will allow you to craft a great end product.
+Figure out how your company interacts with customers (listening labs, customer visits, formal/informal focus groups, customer support) and set a schedule right away to get involved.
+You want to understand the market and customer needs as quickly as you can because it will enable you to craft a great product.
 Starting with the group that will be directly affected by that product is a good bet.

 2. Get to know your team & understand their pain points